Ebazhanov/linkedin-skill-assessments-quizzes/go/go-quiz.md

 Program exited.
 ```

-#### 45. Given the definition of worker below, what is the right syntax to start a start a goroutine that will call worker and send the result to a channel named ch?
+#### 45. Given the definition of worker below, what is the right syntax to start a goroutine that will call worker and send the result to a channel named ch?

 ```go
 func worker(m Message) Result